JacksonKearl/apollo/docs/source/tutorial/resolvers.md

 },
 ```

 Both `bookTrips` and `cancelTrips` must return the properties specified on our `TripUpdateResponse` type from our schema, which contains a success indicator, a status message, and an array of launches that we've either booked or cancelled.
+Additionally, of these mutations are only available to logged in users, so we destruct the context to determine if the request is allowed and if not we return appropriate failure messages.
 The `bookTrips` mutation can get tricky because we have to account for a partial success where some launches could be booked and some could fail.
 Right now, we're simply indicating a partial success in the `message` field to keep it simple.

 <h3 id="mutation-playground">Run mutations in the playground</h3>